TrautsNottus/trautsnottus.github.io/_docs/classteacher/clog/index.md

 1. Use the {% include glossarytooltip.html explain="Menu Search" %} to find **Class Log**.
 1. Choose your class

-> If you are signed into SIMS as a class teacher, there is a shortcut to **Class Log** in the {% include glossarytooltip.html explain="Quick Links" %}.
+> If you sign into SIMS as a class teacher, there's a shortcut to **Class Log** in the {% include glossarytooltip.html explain="Quick Links" %}.
 {:.tip}

-> The Class Log knows that you're the class teacher, so takes you straight through to your class.
-{:.note}

-The Class Log lets you do class-based activities, like:
+The Class Log lets you do class-based activities, e.g.:

 * [Taking the register](take-register)
 * [Recording lunches](dinner-register)